garryya/ssfiless/README.md

 (see [problem description](https://github.com/garryya/ssfiless/blob/master/PROBLEM%20DESCRIPTION) for the details)

 * 2 components: server and command line tool front-end client
-* The server implemented as non-blocking REST server using Python Twisted engine, and supports the following REST commands
+* The server implemented as non-blocking REST server (Python+Twisted engine), capable of handling multiple concurrent connections and supports the following REST commands:
    * POST - upload a file/folder
    * GET - get file content
    * DELETE - remove a file (voluntary added, not in requirements)